2021 AFL Women's Grand Final: Media coverage

-The match was broadcast by the Seven Network and simulcast on Foxtel, Kayo Sports, the afl.com.au and womens.afl websites, and on the AFL and AFLW apps.
+The match was broadcast by the Seven Network and simulcast on Foxtel, Kayo Sports, the afl.com.au and women's.afl websites, and on the AFL and AFLW apps.
 It was also available on radio nationally via ABC Radio Grandstand.

 Teams

 The two teams were announced on 16 April 2021.
 The only change in either side was the forced removal of Adelaide captain Chelsea Randall, who suffered concussion in the preliminary final and was required to not play for 12 days.
 She was replaced by 2019 premiership player Ailish Considine, who was playing her fourth senior game for the year and had herself been effected by concussion earlier in the season.
-Angela Foley was appointed captain for the grand final in Randall's absence.
+Ange Foley was appointed captain for the grand final in Randall's absence.
 The Lions team was unchanged from their preliminary final win against Collingwood.
 The three field umpires for the match were Nicholas McGinness, Michael Pell and Nathan Toner.